cybergeekgyan/Master-OpenCV-Algorithms-and-Techniques/README.md

 **There are four different types of functions available for blurring:**

-**cv2.blur() – This function takes average of all the pixels surrounding the filter.
-It is a simple and fast blurring technique. cv2.GaussianBlur() – Gaussian function is used as a filter to remove noise and reduce detail.
-It is used in graphics software and also as a preprocessing step in machine learning and deep learning models. cv2.medianBlur() – This function uses median of the neighbouring pixels.
-Widely used in digital image processing as under certain conditions, it can preserve some edges while removing noise. cv2.bilateralFilter() – In this method, sharp edges are preserved while the weak ones are discarded.**
+**cv2.blur()** – This function takes average of all the pixels surrounding the filter.
+It is a simple and fast blurring technique.<br>
+**cv2.GaussianBlur()** – Gaussian function is used as a filter to remove noise and reduce detail.
+It is used in graphics software and also as a preprocessing step in machine learning and deep learning models.<br>
+**cv2.medianBlur()** – This function uses median of the neighbouring pixels.
+Widely used in digital image processing as under certain conditions, it can preserve some edges while removing noise.<br>
+**cv2.bilateralFilter()** – In this method, sharp edges are preserved while the weak ones are discarded.<br>

 #